0xsend/send-info-docs/docs/send-token/send-token-overview.md

 ---
-id: what-is-send-token
+id: send-token-overview
-title: What is Send Token
+title: Overview
 sidebar_position: 1
 ---

-# What is Send Token
+# Send Token Overview

 $SEND is an ERC-20 token that powers the Send ecosystem.